 MASC has developed a process to determine eligibility that is consistent and objective.
 The following points summarize this process.

-- Assessment of independence begins with a questionnaire completed by the producer and the MASC insurance agent at the time of application for a contract.
+- Assessment of independence begins with a questionnaire completed by the producer and the MASC insurance specialist at the time of application for a contract.

 - The questionnaire provides information on land tenure, machinery use and ownership, grain storage, farm management decisions and finance.

 - These questions have been reviewed by the Human Rights Commission.